MrAta/inbitera/README.md

 film_networks : the last app which manage all other apps functionality! to works together properly.
 </li>
 </ul>
-we hope webcourse TAs like this project and give us fullmark!(En sha'a allah). as soon as mehran find free time he will deploy project to access his country people to this project and have fun in this cool social network. and its address will be : <a href="http://inbitera.com">http://inbitera.com</a>
+As soon as mehran finds free time he will deploy the project to access his country people to this project and have fun in this cool social network.
+And its address will be : <a href="http://inbitera.com">http://inbitera.com</a>
 <h2>Contact:</h2>
 <i>for more information please dont hesistate to contact us!</i>
 <ul>
 <li>
-<strong>Ata:</strong> afbcesh91@gmail.com
+<strong>Ata:</strong> immrata@gmail.com
 </li>
 <li>
-<strong>Meran:</strong> mehrantorki95@gmail.com
+<strong>Mehran:</strong> mehrantorki95@gmail.com
 </li>
 </ul>